2005 Chinese Grand Prix: Race

 During warmup, as the cars ran from the pits to line up on the grid, a slow-moving Michael Schumacher pulled left into the path of Christijan Albers who was at speed.
 The cars collided causing considerable damage to each, earning Schumacher a reprimand from the stewards after the race.
 Both drivers changed to their teams' spare cars and started the race from the pitlane, along with Narain Karthikeyan.
 Alonso dominated the race, taking a lights-to-flag victory, capping a best-ever season for Renault which included victories in both titles.
-McLaren's bid for the constructors' championship effectively ended on lap 5, when Montoya's engine failed, ending his race, having also sustained damage from running over a loose drain cover.
+McLaren's bid for the constructors' championship effectively ended on lap 5, when Montoya's engine failed, ending his race, having also sustained damage from running over a loose drain cover – the drain incident was a known issue with the circuit, having occurred earlier in the year in a touring car event.

 Renault's number two driver Giancarlo Fisichella's chances of making the podium ended when he received a drive-through penalty for obstructive driving in the pits during the second safety car period.
 He ended the race less than a second behind Ralf Schumacher.
 Red Bull's Christian Klien had a career-best drive to take fifth position with Felipe Massa, Mark Webber and Jenson Button completing the point-scoring finishers.
 Räikkönen recorded the race's fastest lap, a record-equalling tenth for the season.